-Caleb has learned that he is a lot more motivated than he thought he was and that having a SSA to contact is a good idea because “they are there when you need someone to fall back on.”
+Caleb has learned that he is a lot more motivated than he thought he was and that having an SSA to contact is a good idea because “they are there when you need someone to fall back on.”
 If Caleb could pass along a piece of advice it would be to “try and get your priorities straight and learn something that you are interested in and not something that is just going to get you a great job, because sometimes it’s more about the journey than the destination.”

-Michael Worthen, Finance & Mathematics
+Michael Worthen, Finance and Mathematics majors